agilgur5/django-serializable-model/README.md

 ## Compatibility

-This is a good question.
-It was used in an older Django 1.5 codebase with Python 2.7.
-With Django 2.0 out, there are likely some changes that need to be made.
+Should work with Django 1.5-1.8 with Python 2.7.

-UPDATE: Can confirm this works with Django 1.5-1.7 with Python 2.7.
+Have not confirmed if this works with later or earlier versions yet, or with different versions of Python.

-Django 1.8 removes the deprecated `get_query_set`, so `get_queryset` needs to be implemented
+This was originally used in an older Django 1.5 codebase with Python 2.7.

 ## Backstory